-Evil clown drawings is what you have been asking for and it is exactly what I am going to deliver with this shiny tutorial on the Drawing Factory.
+Evil clown drawings are what you have been asking for and it is exactly what I am going to deliver with this shiny tutorial on the Drawing Factory.

 Be advised though, the final drawing is super scary and not for the faint of heart.

-So my friends, pick up your pencil, a few colours and your bravery with you because you are going to need it by the end of the tutorial.
+So my friends, pick up your pencil, a few colors, and your bravery with you because you are going to need it by the end of the tutorial.

 Evil clown drawings – Step 1

-As usual the first thing you should do is establishing the principal forms of the drawing.
-In this case I have realized in red the general shape of the head of the clown and in green the basic drawing lines that will help us position eyes, nose and mouth of the clown.
+As usual, the first thing you should do is establish the principal forms of the drawing.
+In this case, I have realized in red the general shape of the head of the clown and in green the basic drawing lines that will help us position the eyes, nose, and mouth of the clown.

 The image of the evil clown is a development in American popular culture, in which the playful trope of the clown is rendered as disturbing through the use of horror elements and dark humor.